bigbluedisco/tech-challenge/intern/README.md

 Frontend missions:
 - Compute the total price of the products in the cart.
 - Add a button to remove some products from cart.
-- Show remaining stock of products in the shop (updates when clicking on Buy)
+- Show remaining stock for each product in the shop
 - Disable buying a product if there is no stock available anymore.
 - Remove an item line from the cart if there is none of it in the cart.